-Horizontal or Vertical Orientation
+Horizontal or vertical orientation

 The advantage of stacking automations lies in the Wait Until component, which allows you to set additional triggers your contacts must meet before moving down the automation path.
-If your use case does not require additional triggers, but you wish to stack auotmations vertically, you can instruct the Wait Until component to not wait, allowing your contacts to continue on the path down to the delay and filter components.
+If your use case does not require additional triggers, but you wish to stack automations vertically, you can set the Wait Until component to not wait, allowing your contacts to continue on the path down to the delay and filter components.

-One Podium orchestration can execute multiple welcome series as long as the main orchestration trigger applies to all of them.
-For example, contacts can enter an orchestration when added to the Welcome list, but in order to continue, they would need to qualify for one or more automation paths as defined by your Filter components.
+One Podium orchestration can execute multiple welcome series campaigns as long as the main orchestration trigger applies to all of them.
+For example, contacts can enter an orchestration when added to the welcome list, but in order to continue, they would need to qualify for one or more automation paths as defined by your Filter components.

-Publish and Enable
+Publish and enable

-Once messages start sending, you'll be able to view message performance stats right in the orchestration.
+3. Once messages start sending, you'll be able to view message performance stats right in the orchestration.